BeLl0o/Java-2020/Code/README.md

 ## Code Folder
 #### File format

 Please write your practice code here, follow the `2020-XX-XX` format to create each daily folder, such as `2020-11-17`.
-In each daily folder, create sub-folders for each projects, use full and descriptive name for them, such as `book_p139_exception_finally_test` or `abstract_class_for_shape_circle_rectangle`.
+In each daily folder, create sub-folders for each projects, use full and descriptive name for them, such as `BookP139ExceptionFinallyTest` or `AbstractClassForShapeCircleRectangle`.
 Every `.java` and `.class` files should belong to one of the sub-folders.

 In every source file, you should add the following comment on the top of your code: